Contents of the Modules:

 - Interdisciplinary Studies

-More detailed module descriptions can be found in the appendix of the examination regulations of the Master’s course in geophysics (in German).
+More detailed module descriptions can be found in the Course Program of the BSc in Physics and in the appendix of the examination regulations of the Bachelor’s course in Physics (in German).